simplesalt/main-9bc77/content/speaking.md

   - section_id: available-topics
     type: section_content
     content:
-      Talks and workshops I frequently deliver are listed below.
+      "Talks and workshops I frequently deliver are listed below.
 Each can be adapted to fill a slot between from 30 and 60 minutes.
 Custom topics and setups are also available upon request; inquire below.

       ## For Consumers